atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 11 ver, with only Saying, — “, What do
 “you grin at f I do not recoiled: !: that i“ “have Said anything in the least ridi
-111 ** culous.”
+111 ** culous."
 I I > ' “No to be sure— — are always
-I Ij “in the right, ” answered Mrs. Selby :
+I Ij “in the right, " answered Mrs. Selby :
 Ilii ** your talking is to no purpose.
 I
 11 P know very well what I am about, if **